 On April 15, 2019, the Receiver was appointed by the Court presiding over C.F.T.C. v.
 Oasis International Group, Ltd., Case No. 8:19-CV-886-T-33SPF (M.D.

-Fla.) (the "Receivership Case," cited as "CTFC Doc."), as the Receiver for the Receivership Entities, and was subsequently reappointed in a consolidated order.
+Fla.) (the "Receivership Case"), as the Receiver for the Receivership Entities.
 See Consolidated Receivership Order at p.
-2, attached as Exhibit 1.
-Pursuant to the Consolidated Receivership Order, the Receiver is authorized, empowered, and directed to:
+2, attached as Exhibit "1" to the Declaration of Burton W. Wiand in Support of this Motion, which is attached hereto as Exhibit "A." Pursuant to the Consolidated Receivership Order, the Receiver is authorized, empowered, and directed to: